 - A fierce battle ensued in which the combined Indian forces lost up to 2000 men and the British losses were 170 men.

-- Even though the Indian forces were far greater in number (about 70,000 to the Company’s forces of 7000), the British were able to repulse the attack and make the Indian forces retreat.
+- Even though the Indian forces were larger in number (about 70,000 to the Company’s forces of 7000), the British were able to repulse the attack and make the Indian forces retreat.

 - Colonel Smith advanced to Tiruvannamalai where Hyder Ali’s troops attacked him again on 26th September 1767.
 This time, the British had an even more decisive win over Hyder Ali.
 This was called the Battle of Tiruvannamalai.